KC5VDJ/KC5VDJ/README.md

 Sorry for the length of this, but not sorry.
 I am not going to lie for them, we are their victims.

 So, if you are still here, yes all of these projects will be filled out with time.
-My wife and I have a lot of irons in the fire...
+My wife and I have a lot of irons in the fire...under FAR from ideal conditions.